python-ellar/ellar/docs/overview/controllers.md

 ```

 ## **Routing**
-In this section, we are going to highlight key features of the `@Controller()`, a `class decorator`
+In this section, we will outline the key features of `@Controller()`, a `class decorator` designed for defining a controller.
-for defining a controller.
-By default, `@Controller()` will create a path prefix `/car` gotten from the class name in `Car`Controller.
+By default, when applied, `@Controller()` generates a path prefix based on the class name, such as `/car`
-This will be used to group related routes and minimize duplicate route definitions.
+for a controller named `CarController`.
+This feature aims to organize and group related routes, reducing redundancy in route definitions.

-For example, we may choose to group a set of routes that manage interactions with a customer entity under the route `/user`.
+For instance, if we want to group a collection of routes managing interactions with a customer entity under the route `/user`,
-In that case, we could specify the path prefix `/user` in the `@Controller()` decorator so we don't have to repeat that portion of the path for each route in the controller.
+we can specify the path prefix `/user` in the `@Controller()` decorator.
+This ensures that we don't need to repeat this portion of the path for each route within the controller.
 ```python
 # project_name/apps/car/controllers.py